HomePricing & costs › Technology & AI

 What hospitality payroll software does — and what it doesn't?

-Platforms like Gusto, ADP Workforce Now, and Paylocity cost between USD 40 and USD 200 per month plus USD 6–16 per employee, and they handle the administrative side well.
-What none of them do is cross your payroll against period sales to tell you whether the 35% you're paying your team is sustainable or destroying your margin.
-In a restaurant doing USD 25,000 in monthly sales, every percentage point above 30% labor cost equals USD 250 leaving net profit.
-Software that processes payroll without that diagnosis is like a thermometer that reads the temperature but never tells you whether you have a fever.
-Restaurant payroll software prices in 2026 fall into three tiers.
-The entry tier — Gusto Simple or QuickBooks Payroll Core — starts at USD 40–50/month base plus USD 6–8 per employee: for 12 employees you're paying USD 112–146/month.
+Gusto, ADP Workforce Now and Paylocity run 40 to 200 dollars a month plus 6 to 16 per employee, and on the administrative side they do it well.
+What NONE of them does is cross payroll against period sales to tell you whether the 35% you're paying your team is sustainable or quietly wrecking your margin.
+In a restaurant doing 25,000 dollars a month, every point above 30% labor cost is 250 dollars walking out of net profit, month after month, unnoticed on the pay stub.
+Processing payroll without that diagnosis is like buying a thermometer that reads the temperature and stays quiet about the fever.
+Three tiers split the restaurant payroll market in 2026.
+At the bottom, Gusto Simple and QuickBooks Payroll Core start at 40 to 50 dollars base plus 6 to 8 per employee, which for a 12-person team runs 112 to 146 dollars a month.

 Real price ranges: what restaurant payroll costs in 2026